HOME ︎ EXHIBITION ︎ THE DOCUMENTARY ︎ OUR TREES ︎ WORKSHOPS ︎ EVENTS ︎ OUR MISSION ︎ ABOUT US ︎ PARTNERS ︎ ︎ ︎

 our trees

-Our trees are hand-crafted at FANTOPLAST in Austria, using 100% regional recycled plastic.
+Our trees are uniquely fabricated at FANTOPLAST in Vienna, Austria, using 100% regional recycled plastic.
 They are then brought to VILLAGE IM DRITTEN, where participants in our Florestania workshops create and attach leaves to the trees through injection molding, heat-sculpting, and hand-crafting from plastic waste.

 Through this collective process, we reimagine waste while physically and symbolically growing a forest together.
 The completed Plastic Forest installation will be unveiled in a public exhibition on Tuesday, 16 September 2025, in the very space where it was created.

 After the exhibition, these trees will be sold to raise funds for forest care projects, both locally and abroad.
-If you are interested in becoming a donor and supporting our mission, please contact us at transformplastic[a]florestania.at.
+If you are interested in becoming a donor and supporting our mission, please contact us at transformplastic@florestania.at.
+By purchasing a tree, you directly support both community artistic creation and ecological stewardship.

 moringa tree

-Árbol Ceibo is a sacred tree across the Amazon and South America.
+Árbol Ceibo or “Tree of Life” (Ceiba pentandra) is a sacred tree across the Amazon and South America.
 With its towering red blooms and deep roots, the Ceibo is seen as a bridge between worlds — connecting sky, earth, and the unseen realms beneath.
 It stands for life, strength, and the interconnectedness of all beings.
 In many stories, its roots hold the memories of ancestors, while its crown shelters the future.
 The Ceibo reminds us that to grow upward, we must also root deeply into the stories and wisdom that came before us.

 walking palm